 Dr. Olin says “asthma” is often used as an umbrella term to describe a wide variety of breathing disorders.
 “In reality, there are many conditions that can mimic the symptoms of asthma, and we need to make sure we have the correct diagnosis before deciding on a course of treatment,” he said.
 Allergies, acid reflux and even heart problems all can share common symptoms of asthma and, in some cases, may be overlooked.

-Between 2005-2008, one out of four asthma patients referred to National Jewish Health didn’t have asthma at all.
+Between 2005 and 2008, one out of four asthma patients referred to National Jewish Health didn’t have asthma at all.
 Another 70 percent had other conditions in addition to asthma that were undiagnosed and were not being properly treated.

-In fact, according to the Centers for Disease Control and Prevention, asthma costs a staggering 56 billion dollars each year in the U.S. That’s more than a billion dollars a week.
+In fact, according to the Centers for Disease Control and Prevention, asthma costs a staggering $56 billion each year in the U.S. That’s more than a billion dollars a week.

 By re-evaluating the asthma patients referred to them, doctors at National Jewish Health were able to more accurately diagnose breathing problems and prescribe more appropriate therapies.
 In doing so, they cut hospitalizations in half, decreased the symptoms children experienced during sports by half, and cut the number of missed school days by about 20 percent.